Eurotermbank/Federated-Network-Toolkit-deployment/user-guides/synchronization.md

 You can use Postman (https://www.postman.com/) prepared collection [FEDTERM Synchro.postman_collection.json](https://github.com/Eurotermbank/Federated-Network-Toolkit-deployment/blob/3b70c207f94b0a01fc373776bbd29056216d5173/user-guides/FEDTERM%20Synchro.postman_collection.json "Postman collection") file.

 ## Add New Collection Metadata
+* Domain ID is mandatory and must be sent one of the Ids specified in this file: *

 POST /termsrv/sync/collection HTTP/1.1